xavier630/ocean-liners-factorio/README.md

 * Change sea-oil collision_mask to avoid ships - Potentially not possible since both ships and this need "ground-tile" collisions
 * Fix resources with angels spawning on water - haven't reproduced yet.
 * Check when getting out of a boat for nearby land and move player there?
-* No water collisions with buildings except mod buildings and rails - add object layer to collision mask?
-* Fix cars driving onto water - will need to add the object-collision mask to water
 * Increase boat speeds to be more in line with cars
+* Deep water - way to use water_tile in its mask and still spawn oil.

 #Needed Graphics